JoJoJoJoSiah/Keep-It-All-Forever---Greek-and-Hebrew-Anki-Flashcard-Decks/README.md

 *To download them, simply click on each pack you'd like to have, and then click the download button.*

-**The best way to download it all is to click on the folder called "Zip File Containing All Flashcard Packs," then click the title of the zip file, and finally, click the download button.**
+**The best way to download it all in one go is to click [here](Zip_File_Containing_All_Flashcard_Packs) to see the zip file containing everything, then click the title of the zip file, and finally, click the download button.**

 ### Example of one of the flashcards: